Since 2017

 Step 2

-3. Place prepared pieces + GARLIC cloves into food processor.
+3. I put the prepared pieces together with the garlic cloves into a food processor.

 Step 3